Signs You May Have a Boxelder Bug Infestation

-Despite what some may say, the boxelder and the stinkbug are not the same bug—and one look at the two side by side would clarify this.
-The stink bug has a noticeably broader body with a shield shape and shorter legs.
+Despite what some may say, the boxelder and the stinkbug are not the same bug.
+The stinkbug has a noticeably broader body with a shield shape and shorter legs.
 Its mottled brown to green coloration makes it virtually invisible on a tree trunk.
-The reason so many people think they are the same is that both will emit a similar foul odor if crushed.
+The reason people think they are the same is that both will emit a similar foul odor if crushed.
 Some liken it to a rotten smelling cilantro.
 Both types of insects do also tend to gather in warmer shelters, like your home, in order to avoid over-winterization.

-These bugs are generally regarded as nuisance insects because they don’t harm plants, animals or humans.
-However, when the weather turns cold they will work their way through any little crack or opening in a home’s exterior to find a warm place to winter.
-The sheer numbers of them taking up residence in your home can be a major nuisance.
-About the worst damage they do, however, is staining curtains, window ledges and walls with their excrement.
+These bugs don’t harm plants, animals or humans, however, when the weather turns cold they will work their way through any little crack or opening in a home’s exterior to find a warm place to winter.
+The sheer numbers that take up residence in your home can be a major nuisance.
+About the worst damage they do is staining curtains, window ledges and walls with their excrement.

 Once inside, boxelders will work their way into cracks and crevices, where they will hibernate for the winter.
 If their hiding place warms up enough, they think it's spring and will become active.
 Homeowners often find boxelder bugs congregating in warm, sunny spots such as windowsills with a southern exposure.
 Once out of their hibernation spots, they only live a few days.
-Also, these insects do not reproduce indoors, so you don’t have to worry about 10,000 baby boxelder bugs issuing forth from every egg-laying female.
-Assuming you don’t have a large, squirming mound of bugs hanging out on your windowsill, most homeowners opt to manage the problem themselves.
+Fortunately these insects do not reproduce indoors, so you don’t have to worry about 10,000 baby boxelder bugs coming from every egg-laying female.

 Milwaukee Pest Control For Boxelder Infestations

-For large infestations of boxelder bugs, a professional exterminator may well be necessary.
+For large infestations of boxelder bugs, a professional exterminator may be necessary.
 This is also advisable if your home or business has a history of boxelder infestations.
 By treating the perimeter of your home with pesticides known to deter boxelder bugs, we can make your home less appealing to these bugs.
-Our Integrated Pest Management (IPM) approach focuses first on using non-toxic approaches to controling and eliminating infestations.
-We've had great success with this approach and our customers like the idea of not having toxic chemicals around their home.
-Many of our organic approaches leave a residue that contuines to control the boxelder population for weeks after application.
+Our Integrated Pest Management (IPM) approach focuses first on using non-toxic approaches to controlling and eliminating infestations.
+We've had great success with this approach, and customers like the idea of not having toxic chemicals around their home.
+Many of our organic approaches leave a residue that continues to control the boxelder population for weeks after application.